MonsterSpawned/CSE210-03/README.md

 BYUI CSE-210-03 Team Project

+## Code for Educational Purposes

+- This program runs a game in which the player guesses letters to try to figure out a secret word
+- _game.py holds the main program which runs the game
+- Our team applied abstraction and encapsulation to our program by dividing up the card functions/data to various files:
+- guessed_word.py which acts as a holder to store the player's correct guesses and the remaining blanks in the word
+- parachutist_stages.py which holds the states the parachutist can be in
+- player.py which tracks how many wrong guesses have occurred and displays the state of the parachutist
+- utils.py which handles input and output as well as some special formatting for printing functions
+- word.py which reads from the _words.txt file and randomly selects a secret word for each round of gameplay

+## Authors/Credits

+- Bryan Hunter
+  - hunterviper1996@gmail.com
+- Kent Lewis
+  - koyoshi44@gmail.com
+- Guage Schneider
+  - guage.schneider@gmail.com
+- Josh Liddiard
+  - pizzathief19@gmail.com
+- Aitana Toscano
+  - aitanantc@gmail.com

 ## How to use this project

 1. Fork the repository (using the GitHub 'fork' button on the repo page)